Mundoolun

-The locality was one of the first pastoral runs in the Logan/Albert River catchment.

 Geography

 The locality is located in the Albert River valley, bounded by the Albert River to the east and the Birnam Range to the west.
 Mundoolun Bridge marks the boundary between the Upper and Lower Albert River reaches.

 In recent years housing lots have been developed as part of 'The Mundoolun Estate' situated east of Mundoolun Road.

 The Beaudesert–Beenleigh Road through the south-east corner.

 History

 The name Mundoolun is generally attributed to mundoolgunn (various spellings, including mundulgunn), a place name for death adder in the Bundjalung language (Yugambeh dialect).
 In 1936 a toponymic list appeared in The Courier-Mail newspaper referring to an indigenous word Mundoolunookum of the same meaning.

 Mundoolun is part of the region occupied by the Wangerriburra people prior to European settlement.
 The Wangerriburra were commonly known as the Albert tribe and their territory consisted of the middle Albert River basin and upper Coomera River.

 In 1827 Captain Patrick Logan, commandant of the Moreton Bay penal colony, made an expedition to Mount Barney.
 The expedition is believed to have passed through the Mundoolun area; Logan notes in his journal, "June 18th.—Continued my route; passed through a rich valley;".